 1.1 This paper describes the arrangements for transferring accrued pension benefits to and from schemes which participate in the Public Sector Transfer Club ('the Club').
-This paper supersedes the previous issue (PSTC 5 March 2012) and, for inner Club transfers, should be read in conjunction with HM Treasury's note on protections and Club transfers (attached at Annex 5).
+This paper supersedes the previous issue (PSTC 5 March 2015, and revised December 2015) and, for inner Club transfers, should be read in conjunction with HM Treasury's note on protections and Club transfers (attached at Annex 5).